ScienceParkStudyGroup/2020-03-12-geospatial-data-workshop/index.md

 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
 latitude: "52"     # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "4"    # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "TBD March 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "XX March 2020"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: ""    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2021-03-XX      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2020-03-XX      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2021-03-XX        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2020-03-XX        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Stacy Shinneman", "Johannes De Groeve"] # boxed
 helper: ["XXXXX", "XXXXX", "XXXXX"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["s.shinneman@uva.nl"]    # boxed, comma-separated list of contact email addresses for the host